ivangeevo/sturdy-trees/# Changelog.md

 + Reduced fuel values for Saw Dust and all Bark items.
 + Fixed missing textures for some stump blocks.
 + Fixed models in general for some of the custom log models.
++ Balanced (brough back to normal) the axes breaking speed for leaves, as it was too fast.

 ### v1.3